marcusoftnet/marcusoftnet.github.io/_posts/2014-02-05-mnb-terminal.md

 -   <span
-    style="font-family: Courier New, Courier, monospace;">clear</span> -
+    style="font-family: Courier New, Courier, monospace;">clear -
     to get rid of all the stuff in the window when I start.
 I like my terminal nice and clean.
 -   <span
-    style="font-family: Courier New, Courier, monospace;">pwd</span> -
+    style="font-family: Courier New, Courier, monospace;">pwd -
     to know which directory I'm in.
 And it has nothing to do with passwords, it's "present working directory"
 -   <span style="font-family: Courier New, Courier, monospace;">cd
-    \~/Projects/NodeStuff</span> - to get to my Node directory in my Project-directory, where I've stored all the Node stuff
+    \~/Projects/NodeStuff - to get to my Node directory in my Project-directory, where I've stored all the Node stuff
 -   <span style="font-family: Courier New, Courier, monospace;">mkdir
-    TheNewProject</span> - to create a new folder for "the new project"
+    TheNewProject - to create a new folder for "the new project"
 -   <span style="font-family: Courier New, Courier, monospace;">cd
-    TheNewProject</span> - to get into TheNewProject-directory
+    TheNewProject - to get into TheNewProject-directory
 -   <span style="font-family: Courier New, Courier, monospace;">mkdir
-    test</span> - to create a test directory
+    test - to create a test directory
 -   <span style="font-family: Courier New, Courier, monospace;">touch
-    package.json</span> - to create a package.json file.
+    package.json - to create a package.json file.
 See
     <a href="http://www.marcusoft.net/2014/02/mnb-packagejson.html"
     target="_blank">this post</a> for more on that file and it's awesome capabilities.
 -   <span style="font-family: Courier New, Courier, monospace;">sublime
-    .</span> - to open the current with sublime text 2.
+    . - to open the current with sublime text 2.
 You can of course open it in another editor too.